Thank you to the Newport Restoration Foundation and the Champlin Foundation. Their preservation grant has helped restore the schoolhouse!

 The church was an active, thriving congregation for the half century between the Civil War and World War I. It then went through a decline from which it never recovered.
 The last church service was held in the summer of 1937.
 In 1940 the fourteen remaining members voted to give the property to the Portsmouth Historical Society.
 The church members recognized the church as a historic landmark in Portsmouth and they wanted the building to be used for educational or historical purposes.

-Tucked into the corner of the Portsmouth Historical Society Museum is a small room dedicated to Julia Ward Howe.
-Outfitted as a typical Victorian bedroom, the room houses furnishings, clothing and items that belonged to Julia when she summered in Portsmouth (1850s to her death here in 1910) at her home, “Oak Glen”, just up Union Street.
+On the second floor of the museum is an area dedicated to Julia Ward Howe.
+It includes furnishings, clothing and items that belonged to Julia when she summered in Portsmouth (1850s to her death here in 1910) at her home, “Oak Glen”, just up Union Street.
 When the British Broadcasting Company (BBC) came to the United States to film a documentary on Julia, this room was one of the sites they most wanted to film for their production.
 Julia is most famous as the abolitionist and poet who wrote the words to the “Battle Hymn of the Republic.”
 But Julia was active in many causes – the vote for women, establishing “Motherʼs Day,” world peace, and literacy.
 Many of the greatest writers of the her day came to visit her at Oak Glen.Many of the items were donated to the museum in the 1940s by Maud Howe Elliot, Juliaʼs daughter.
 The items reflect her various causes.
 Among the most precious artifacts is Juliaʼs writing desk.
 At the suggestion of Juliaʼs friend – Henry Wadsworth Longfellow – the desk was built high enough for Julia to write standing up.
 It has since been cut down to a more normal height.
 Also on view are a shawl, a hat and a lacy cap that belonged to Julia.
 Next to her shawl are writing implements and a note about how Julia penned her famous poem, “The Battle Hymn of the Republic,” on her husbandʼs stationary in almost darkness.
-Other items in the room were donated by the family that purchased Oak Glen after Juliaʼs death and may have been in the house during her time there.
+Other items were donated by the family that purchased Oak Glen after Juliaʼs death and may have been in the house during her time there.

 Native American Cup-Stone